 The beds tend to be popular with couples because they can be made with dual air chambers, so each person can adjust to their preferred setting without compromising.

 Prices range depending on the series and model of each bed.
-The most basic model (c-2) retails for $899 for a Queen while the i-10 360 SmartBed will run you $4,999 for a Queen.
+The most basic model (c-2) retails for $1099.00 for a Queen while the i-10 360 SmartBed will run consumers $5299.00 for a Queen.

 Sleep Number mattresses come with a 100-night sleep trial (read the fine print for exclusions).

 The Helix mattress is all about personalization.
-To order a mattress, you have to take a quiz that asks you a range of questions, including ones about your body type and sleeping preferences before getting to the checkout.
-They will take your answers and use their research to show you a final mattress that they think meets your sleep needs.
+To order a mattress, people have to take a quiz that asks them a range of questions, including ones about their body type and sleeping preferences before getting to the checkout.
+They will take their answers and use their research to show them a final mattress that they think meets their sleep needs.

 While personalized, each mattress is made up of the same general layers: